Contentful Personalization & Analytics

 Use these reference implementations when you want working repository examples instead of guide snippets:

-• Node SSR + Web SDK Vanilla: cookie sharing with ANONYMOUS_ID_COOKIE for Node and Web SDK continuity, plus browser-side follow-up tracking and entry resolution.
+• Node SSR + Web SDK Vanilla: consent-aware cookie sharing with ANONYMOUS_ID_COOKIE for Node and Web SDK continuity, plus browser-side follow-up tracking and entry resolution.